 In this article, you’ll learn how to make Elderflower Cordial and how to store it for several months.
-It’s easy to make and preserves the flavour and scent of Spring for the Winter months.

 This recipe was originally published in 2012.
 It’s had a little ‘spring’ clean, so I’m re-sharing it today with new pics!

-Yippee!
 The Elderflower in our hedges are back and my homemade elderflower cordial is back on the menu!
-I think last years batch ran out towards the end of October, so it’s been a looooong time coming!

-I love this stuff.
 The out of season fragrance (if/when I manage to make my stash last till the winter) instantly jets me straight back to these long, warm early summer evenings.
-And as always there’s something extra special about popping the cork on a brew that you picked and preserved yourself.

 Are Elderflowers poisonous?

-There are aren’t many plants you can confuse with elderflower.
-However, do make sure you are picking them from a tree, as opposed to a stalk.
-As there are umbellifers (think cow parsley and hemlock) that have a slightly similar flower head and may be poisonous.
+As there are umbellifers (think cow parsley and hemlock) that have a slightly similar flower head, and may be poisonous.

 As you can see in the pic below, the flowers are like little umbrellas.

-Elderflowers also smell sweet and florally (unless you leave a bunch of them in your kitchen overnight, as that sweetness turns to a scent very similar to cats pee!)
+Elderflowers also smell sweet and florally. (unless you leave a bunch of them in your kitchen overnight, as that sweetness turns to a scent very similar to cats pee!)

 How long can you keep homemade elderflower cordial?

 The easiest way to sterilise any equipment beforehand is to run it through a dishwasher.
-You can also sterilise them in an oven, or use sterlising tablets such as Milton tablets.

 What is in elderflower cordial?